uhmscore/uhmscore.github.io/facilities.md

 The TEM/STEM will be applied to assess photovoltaic and battery samples, water purification materials and newly developed high-pressure materials.
 <br>
-<bf>Dual beam Helios focused ion beam instrument (FIB):</bf> A companion instrument to the Titan (S)TEM, the FEI Helios NanoLab 660 dual-beam Focused
+<b>Dual beam Helios focused ion beam instrument (FIB):</b> A companion instrument to the Titan (S)TEM, the FEI Helios NanoLab 660 dual-beam Focused
 Ion Beam (FIB) microscope combines a Schottky field emission secondary electron microscope (SEM) electron column and Tomahawk ion column in the same instrument.
 The FIB is equipped with a silicon-drift energy dispersive X-ray detector for elemental analyses and a retractable backscatter detector and retractable STEM detector with bright field, dark field and high angle annular dark field segments for imaging